fishdan/Utilities/extensions/dynamic-toolbar/README.md

 - **Sync Mode** – Choose add-only (preserves existing items) or full sync (recreates the folder).

 Saving updates the schedule immediately.
 Use **Sync now** for an immediate refresh.
+On first save of a new feed domain, Chrome will prompt for permission so the extension can download the feed.

 ## Feed Format
 The feed must be a JSON object with a `children` array describing bookmark and folder nodes.